XSiling/YoutubeKeywordSpider/README.md

 ### 1. Prepare Cookies

 Download plug-in for cookies from https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=zh.
 Log in YouTube then save the Cookies using this.
+The file name should be 'youtubecookie.json'

 ### 2. Edit Keywords then Run